pierre-24/cp2k-basis/docs/about.md

 The [basis set exchange](https://www.basissetexchange.org/) (BSE), developed by [MolSSI](https://molssi.org/) is a trustworthy provider of basis sets and effective core potentials (ECP) since a long time ago.
 It even provides an output for CP2K.
-In fact, this project has no intention of replacing the BSE, and users should happily continue to use it to fetch ECP and all-electrons basis sets.
+In fact, this project has no intention of replacing the BSE, and users should happily continue to use it to fetch ECP and all-electron basis sets (don't forget to use the `ALL` potential if needed, thought).

-However, CP2K calculations [can also use a pair of matching GTH potentials and corresponding basis sets](users/basis_sets_and_pseudos.md), which are not available on the BSE.
+However, CP2K calculations [can also use a pair of matching GTH potentials and corresponding basis sets](users/basis_sets_and_pseudos.md).
 This is actually one of the first thing you learn [when you try to use the CP2K program](https://www.cp2k.org/howto).
-This is where this project is useful, by allowing the users to look through the library of available basis sets and pseudopotentials [with a web interface similar to the BSE](users/webserver.md).
+They are not available in the BSE, so this is where this project is useful, by allowing the users to look through the library of available basis sets and pseudopotentials [with a web interface similar to the BSE](users/webserver.md).

 Behind the scene, it also provides [a library](https://github.com/pierre-24/cp2k-basis/tree/master/cp2k_basis) to read, write and store CP2K basis sets and potentials.